angela-d/devdom/README.md

 devdom domain mysite.test
 ```
 * Devdom goes through the system and generates .conf files in `/etc/apache2/sites-available`
-* Enables the virtualhost with `a2ensite mysite` for you
+* Enables the virtualhost with `a2ensite mysite`
+* Registers appropriate aliases
 * Adds entries in `/etc/hosts` so the domain is accessible as a TLD
 * Also creates a hosts modifier, so if you regularly update your [Ad-blocking capabilities](https://github.com/StevenBlack/hosts), your dev environment won't be affected.